Quitting Smoking: Helping Someone Quit

-How can you help someone quit smoking?
+How can you help someone quit using tobacco?

-Before offering help, ask if it's okay to help, and then ask what you can do.
+Family and friends are an important source of support and motivation for a person who is trying to quit using tobacco.
+But before offering help, ask if it's okay to help, and then ask what you can do.
 Don't assume that the person wants your help or that you know the best way to help.

 If a person asks for your support, there are many things you may be able to do.

-Help with avoiding triggers
+- Help with avoiding triggers.

 - Alcohol is often a trigger.
 If possible, keep the person away from places where alcohol is used.